macdevopsyvr/macdevopsyvr.github.io/attendee/index.md

 <li> English Bay and The West End.
 Beaches.
 Nough said.
 <li> Capilano Suspension bridge in North Vancouver.
 <li> Lynn Canyon in North Van for several nice hiking trails
 <li> Queen Elizabeth park.
 Great view of the city.
 Near King Edward Skytrain station.
 </ul>
 </p>
 <hr>
+### HOTEL ###

-<h3> The Hotel </h3>
+<h3> The Marriott Hotel (aka Delta Vancouver Suites) </h3>
 <p>
-At this time there is no room block with any hotel. </p>
+<a href="http://www.marriott.com/hotels/travel/yvrdv-delta-hotels-vancouver-downtown-suites/"> Book your hotel</a> for 4 nights and get a discounted rate of $219/CDN.
+Use the code EYK.
+Book June 3rd for four nights.</p>